JWiley/MonashHonoursStatistics/README.md

 variables to suit your specific analytic needs.

 This GitHub repository has a number of resources for the unit.
+All code and much of the lecture content (both as HTML, R Markdown and Word Documents and PDFs are available as well).
+If you want, you can sign up for notifications any time any of the files in this repository are changed.

 1.  **Week 1** *Introduction to `R`*.
     Getting `R` installed, setup, and learning a few basics.